 - The Aquinas Scholarship: This is a “merit” based scholarship and the award is based on criteria considering academic achievements, participation in community service, or school leadership organizations, and artistic or athletic ability.

-- The Pastoral Scholarship: This is available for students who are committed to the community through community service programs and social outreach, and that demonstrate financial need.
+- The Faith in Action Scholarship: This is available for students who are committed to the community through community service programs and social outreach, and that demonstrate financial need.
 The scholarship will be opened to students from any high school.
 All applicants must submit letters of recommendation from their high school principal or director.
-Scholarship recipients will be chosen based on the Pastoral Scholarship Committee‘s assessment of the student’s potential to enhance community service.
-Pastoral Scholarships are renewable for up to four years and will cover up to an equivalent of 80% of tuition and fees and room and board.
+Scholarship recipients will be chosen based on the Faith in Action Scholarship Committee‘s assessment of the student’s potential to enhance community service.
+Faith in Action Scholarships are renewable for up to four years and can cover up to an equivalent of 80% of tuition and fees and room and board.

 - Academic Leadership Scholarship: This is available for U.S. Citizens and Residents who have a minimum cumulative high school GPA (grade point average) of 3.2 or 86%.
 Recipients are required to be enrolled full-time and maintain a minimum cumulative GPA of 3.2 or above.